-Before we talk about what polycarbonate is used for, we need to have a quick discussion about what it is.
-PC is a naturally transparent substance that’s classified as an amorphous thermoplastic.
-PC plastics are often made to be translucent, as well, due to how the raw materials permit light transmissions.
-In other words, unless it’s created to be less translucent and more opaque, then polycarbonate is nearly as crystal clear as glass and transmits internal light in much the same way.
+What polycarbonate is used for plays a big role in how it’s manufactured and fabricated.
+Polycarbonate is a naturally transparent substance that’s classified as an amorphous thermoplastic.
+Polycarbonate plastics are often made to be translucent, as well, due to how the raw materials permit light transmissions.
+In other words, unless it’s created to be less translucent and more opaque, then polycarbonate can be nearly as crystal clear as glass and transmits internal light in much the same way.

-One difference is that PC polymers are more resistant to impacts.
+One difference is that Polycarbonate polymers are more resistant to impacts.
 The material tends to be stronger than glass, and it’s able to withstand rough treatment without breaking, cracking, shattering, or warping.
-That’s why you often find polycarbonate in bulletproof glass and car windshields.
+That’s why you often find polycarbonate sheeting in bulletproof glass and car windshields.

 That being said, polycarbonate can be heated.
-At that point, it’s even easier to transform the shape of the plastic sheet and turn it into something new.
-It helps that PC plastics are resistant to heat, as well.
+At that point, it’s even easier to transform the shape of polycarbonate sheeting and turn it into something new.
+It helps that Polycarbonate plastics are resistant to heat, as well.
 As you can imagine, it’s difficult to do any kind of damage to polycarbonate plastic.

 So, now we know what polycarbonate material is: an amorphous thermoplastic that’s naturally transparent and simple to manipulate.
 Let’s delve into the different types of PC plastic available, as well as its practical applications and benefits.

 Before we continue exploring what polycarbonate is used for, let’s take a look at the various types of polycarbonate.
 Bayer and GC simultaneously developed polycarbonate sheeting in the middle of the 20th century.
 Since then, an increasing number of developers have entered the fray.
 Most developers have their own formula for polycarbonate materials and their production.